Taylor Cruz, Ph.D.

 Associate Professor of Sociology

-Dr. Cruz founded the Health, Tech & Society Lab @CSUF in Spring 2019, where she offers outstanding students the opportunity to gain hands-on experience with empirical social science research.
+Professor Cruz founded the Health, Tech & Society Lab @CSUF in Spring 2019, where she offers outstanding students the opportunity to gain hands-on experience with empirical social science research.
 Her research group is currently conducting qualitative interviews with Southern California community members to study institutional distrust associated with COVID-19.
 Research from the Health, Tech & Society Lab has been presented at regional, national, and international conferences with student co-authors, and has received generous support from the CSU Chancellor’s Office, CSUF Office of Research and Sponsored Projects, and CSUF Department of Sociology.
-Dr. Cruz also regularly teaches courses on social theory and sociology of health and illness, where she enjoys sharing the power of the sociological imagination with new generations of students.
-She plans to offer courses in science and technology studies (STS) and sociological writing in the near future.
+Professor Cruz also regularly teaches courses on social theory and sociology of health and illness, where she enjoys sharing the power of the sociological imagination with new generations of students.
+She plans to offer new courses in science and technology (STS) and sociological writing in the near future.

 2018, Ph.D., Sociology, University of California, San Francisco